Clear bags only will be permitted at athletic events

 QUESTION: What if I have a medical condition and cannot walk through a metal detector?

 ANSWER: Metal detectors are safe for all individuals, including children, pregnant women, and adults with most medical implants or devices.
-People with concerns about passing through the walk-through metal detectors should check with their doctor prior to event day.
+Fans with concerns about passing through the walk-through metal detectors should check with their doctor prior to game day.
 If you choose not to use the walk-through metal detector and need special medical accommodations, please ask screening staff if you can be screened with a handheld device.

-ANSWER: People with concerns about passing through the walk-through metal detectors will still be subject to screening with a hand-held metal detector wand.
+ANSWER: Fans with concerns about passing through the walk-through metal detectors will still be subject to screening with a hand-held metal detector wand.
 If you are still uncomfortable with the hand-held wands, inform a member of the gate security staff so they may notify law enforcement.
 The district reserves the right to refuse entry.

 Related